xan105/node-win-screen-resolution/README.md

 ]
 ```

+This is a short hand to `getAvailableDisplayMode()`.

 💡 Available screen resolution below _800x600_ are ignored because of Windows 10 min display resolution requirement.

-This is a short hand to `getAvailableDisplayMode()`

-❌ Will throw on unexpected error.
+❌ Will throw if not running Win10 or greater.

 ### `getActiveDisplays(): object[]`